tiprankstipranks

 Changes in laws and regulations and the cost of compliance with new laws and regulations may adversely affect our operations and our income.

-The Company and Northwest Bank are subject to extensive regulation, supervision and examination by the Federal Reserve Board, the Department of Banking and the FDIC.
+The Company and Northwest Bank operate in a highly regulated industry and are subject to extensive laws, regulation, supervision and examination by the Federal Reserve Board, the Department of Banking, the FDIC and the CFPB.
+These laws and regulations are imposed primarily for the protection and benefit of depositors and other customers, the DIF the U.S. banking and financial system, and the broader economy, not for the protection or benefit of the Company's investors or non-deposit creditors.
 These regulatory authorities have extensive discretion in connection with their supervisory and enforcement activities, including the ability to impose restrictions on Northwest Bank's operations, reclassify assets, determine the adequacy of Northwest Bank's allowance for credit losses and determine the level of deposit insurance premiums assessed.
-The laws and regulations applicable to us are subject to frequent change and interpretations.
+The laws and regulations applicable to us are subject to frequent change and interpretations and the supervisory environment may be heightened at the regulators' discretion.
+For example, the Company is unable to predict what, if any, changes to the regulatory environment may be enacted by Congress, both chambers of which became under Republican control beginning in 2025, or the new presidential administration and what the impact of any changes will be on the Company.
+We expect the Trump administration will seek to implement a regulatory reform agenda that is significantly different than that of the Biden administration, impacting the rulemaking, supervision, examination, and enforcement priorities of the federal banking agencies.
 Any change in these regulations and oversight, whether in the form of regulatory policy, new regulations or legislation or additional deposit insurance premiums could have a material impact on our operations.
 The potential exists for additional federal or state laws and regulations, or changes in policy, affecting lending and funding practices and liquidity standards.
 Moreover, bank regulatory agencies have been active in responding to concerns and trends identified in examinations, and have issued many formal enforcement orders requiring capital ratios in excess of regulatory requirements.
-Bank regulatory agencies, such as the Federal Reserve Board, the Department of Banking, the CFPB and the FDIC, govern the activities in which we may engage, primarily for the protection of depositors, and not for the protection or benefit of potential investors.
 In addition, new laws and regulations may increase our costs of regulatory compliance and of doing business, and otherwise affect our operations.
 New laws and regulations may significantly affect the markets in which we do business, the markets for and value of our loans and investments, the fees we can charge and our ongoing operations, costs and profitability.

 Regulation - Risk 5